 How trustworthy is Carfax?

 Certainly, we don’t want to imply Carfax is a bad thing.
-However, we do think used-car buyers need to realize a Carfax report is not the word of God.
-It can be a useful tool, but it has its limitations.
+However, we do think used-car buyers need to realize a Carfax report is not the last word.
+It can be a useful tool, but it has limitations.

 Carfax reports glean data from a number of sources.
-Those include these, among others:
+Among others, these include:

 - U.S. and Canadian motor vehicle agencies.

 - Collision repair and service facilities.

 - Auto auctions, salvage auctions and auto recyclers.